 What beans are in 15 bean soup?

-It really depends on what brand you are buying.
+It really depends on what brand you are buying, there are many bean varieties, but they all generally contain pinto beans and navy beans.
 The standard bag generally contains:

 - Large lima